0x30Mushti/Huntress-CTF/Zimmer Down/README.md

 First, let's read the description carefully and highlight some important keywords: "interacted" and "file".

-When it comes to Registry forensics I always use [!Registy Explorer](https://ericzimmerman.github.io/#!index.md)
+When it comes to Registry forensics I always use [Registy Explorer](https://ericzimmerman.github.io/#!index.md)

 Load the file the **Ntuser.dat** file in to registry explorer.